Current revision is 1.44

 As has been illustrated, when C language output is requested, a header/source file pair is created for each machine in the input file.
 The base header file names end with the string "_priv" to emphasize that they should be included only by the files implementing the various action, transition and other functions required by the machine itself.
 For any machine having submachines, a header with a name ending with "_submach" is created to communicate material which must be known by the submachines.
 This header is included in the submachine's header, and so can be seen as transparant.
 Finally, an additional header file for each top-level machine is created for use by other application files so that the machine may be invoked as needed in the application being created.
 For the top-level machine, base file names start with the base name of the input file.
 For any sub-machines, base file names are formed from the sub-machine names.

 The source files contain all of the functions and structures necessary for the FSM itself, in addition to weak (and mostly empty) implementations of any functions expected to be created by the machine's designers.
 Structure definitions needed only by the FSM itself are placed in the source file.
-The private headers contain only those definitions needed by user functions.
+The private headers contain only those definitions needed by user functions or sub-machines.

 The header file design is intended to keep the project's global name space free from structure and function declarations needed only by the machine.
 Nevertheless, since C does not support name-spaces, the machine ancestry must be prepended to many user-declared function names.
 Deeply nested machines can result in very long function names, prompting the creation of the convenience macros discussed later.